swiftlang/swift/docs/proposals/Failable Initializers.rst

 =====================

-A **failable initializer** can be declared by specifying its return type to be an optional or unchecked optional type.
+A **failable initializer** can be declared by specifying its return type to be an optional or implicitly unwrapped optional type.
 The base type of the optional must be ``Self``, to indicate a whole-object initializer, or the declared type, to indicate a subobject initializer.
 Only classes that inherit from ``@objc`` base classes may declare failable initializers.
 For example::